t3rn0/ast-comments/README.md

 ## Usage

-There is no difference in usage between `ast` and `ast-comments`
+Usage is identical to the standard `ast` module:
 ```
 >>> from ast_comments import *
 >>> tree = parse("hello = 'hello' # comment to hello")
 ```
-Parsed tree is an instance of the original `ast.Module` object.
+The parsed tree is an instance of the original `ast.Module` object.
-The only difference is that there is a new type of tree node: `Comment`
+The only difference is that there is a new type of tree node: `Comment`.
 ```
 >>> tree
 <_ast.Module object at 0x7ffba52322e0>